kailafitz/cs50finalproject/README.md

 - 'models.py' contains the models upon which the data is structured.
 The database models have relationships between each other so that only one UserAddress and one BankAccount is linked to any given user in the system (one-to-one relationships).
 In saying this, a User can have multiple Jobs (one-to-many).
 Furthermore, a Job can only have one Employer (many-to-one) and a User can have many Employers in the system (one-to-many).
 Primary and foreign keys are used to link the relevant models, the user's email address often being the foreign key for the associated BankAccount, UserAddress and Employer, for example.

 - A variety of HTTP requests are featured in the 'routes.py' file in order to GET, POST, PUT and DELETE data between the frontend and the database.
+Many routes have decorators so as to restrict access and to allow for certain http requests to be made, (cors).
 One of the first routes defined is the '/active' route which checks to see if the JWT is active.

 - 'schema.py' is a file that is useful for serialising the model objects for sending to the frontend.